Art History and Museum Studies

 Other Honors Opportunities

-Honors Contracts and Projects take a wide array of forms; the key element is that the student and the professor interact independently of classroom hours.
+Honors enrichment contracts and projects take a wide array of forms; the key element is that the student and the professor interact independently of classroom hours.
 Honors contracts can include images.
 Any honors student can contract with any full-time faculty member of any rank in any course in art history or museum studies.
 We have an internship program as well and students can apply for an internship in the Valley and across the US.